 Most master’s programs in social work require students to do around 900 hours of field work before graduation.
 Field education can occur in a number of different settings, including schools, hospitals, community service agencies, correctional facilities, and therapy practices.

-Once you’ve earned your MSW from a CSWE-accredited school you may pursue an LCSW, which generally requires two years of supervised experience after completing an MSW program.
-You will also need to pass a licensing examination to earn your LCSW credential.
-The LCSW designation is often required to work directly with clientele without supervision.
+After you’ve earned your MSW from a CSWE-accredited school you may plan to pursue an LCSW, which generally requires two years of supervised experience as a licensed social worker.
+You will also need to pass a licensing examination to earn your LCSW credential, along with any other state-specific requirements.
+The LCSW designation is often required to work directly with clientele without supervision. \

 LCSW vs. MSW: Career

-While an MSW is required to pursue a career as an LCSW, both of these options help prepare you for multiple career paths and roles.
+The MSW provides the educational background needed to pursue a career in social work, while the LCSW is an advanced form of licensure that can be obtained after years of experience and training as a licensed social worker.
 Social workers may work in a variety of settings, including individual and family services, school systems, government, healthcare, correctional facilities, and religiously affiliated organizations.